twilio/twilio-go/rest/messaging/v2/docs/ChannelsSendersApi.md

 Get a list of Senders for an account.

-Get a list of Senders for an account.
+- Get a list of OTT Senders for an account. - OTT Supported 1) Whatsapp 2) RCS

 ### Path Parameters